rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 ## Getting a Data Record Collection

-To get a single `DEDataRecordCollection`, pass a `DEDataRecordCollectionGetRequest` to `DEDataRecordCollectionService.execute()`.
+To get a single `DEDataRecordCollection`, pass a `DEDataRecordCollectionGetRequest` as parameter to `DEDataRecordCollectionService.execute()`.

-Required parameter: `deDataRecordCollectionId`
+Required parameter: none
 Optional parameters: none

+Optional builder methods:

+- `byId(long deDataRecordCollectionId)` sets the DEDataRecordCollection ID that will be retrieved

+Always include the `byId` method, otherwise no data will be retrieved.

 ## Getting a Data Record